-As the awareness of creating a paperless office increases among more and more people, scanned documents (basically scanned PDF files and image) has become a great part of our paper work in office.
+As the awareness of creating a paperless office increases among more and more people, scanned documents (basically scanned PDF files and images) have become a great part of our paper work in the office.
 Yet, very often, we need to edit a scanned document to make changes.
-Here are multiple solutions to edit a scanned PDF or image document on MacOS and Windows respectively.
+Here are multiple solutions to edit a scanned PDF or image document on macOS and Windows, respectively.

 As we all know, nearly all scanned documents are saved in PDF format because of its capability to retain and present original file elements, to be easily accessed on different platforms as well.
 Assuming you are working with PDF on a regular basis, you probably got a PDF editor installed.
-And most of PDF editors build in OCR features to edit a scanned PDF document directly.
-Here we recommended 2 tools.
+And most PDF editors build in OCR features to edit a scanned PDF document directly.
+Here we recommend best PDF editors for you.

-Here we recommended OnlineOCR, a platform enabling users to make scanned PDF and image document in editable Word, Excel, Text format.
+Here we recommended OnlineOCR, a platform enabling users to make scanned PDF and image documents in editable Word, Excel, Text format.
 It is simple to use and preserves the original PDF formatting well.

 As for myself, I would like to turn to PDF Converter for help.
 PDF Editor always costs a lot, still gets limited output formats, while online OCR service may get you nowhere because of unstable conversion quality.
 However, a OCR PDF Converter for Mac or for Windows will enable scanned documents to be different editable formats, and you can edit a scanned document as you want to.